On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 Each electoral circle has a specific number of seats in parliament, proportional to the number of voters in the region.

-Like the President of the Republic, the Assembly of the Republic has the prerogative to overthrow the government by voting in favor of an instrument called “Motion of Censorship”, which requires the approval of 116 of the 230 votes of deputies.
+Similar to the President of the Republic, the Assembly of the Republic holds the authority to dismiss the government through a procedure known as a “Motion of Censorship“, which requires the approval of at least 116 of the 230 deputies.

 Government Representation